daskelly/notes/cadillac.md

 $PBS_ARRAYID
 ```

-Altering an array job to run only up to 100 simultaneously
+Altering an array job to run only up to 100 simultaneously.
+(This does not seem to work on cadillac).
 ```bash
 qalter 2291024[] -t %100
 ```